“Wind-driven rain” is one of those terms you’ve probably never thought about until you buy home insurance.

 There are few things more frustrating than walking around your devastated home after a storm, only to have the adjuster tell you that your policy does not cover wind driven rain.

 If your house has experienced big damage due to wind driven rain, and you are left with thousands of dollars in repair costs, then it may be time to hire a public adjuster.
-Public adjusters are independent experts dedicated to maximizing your insurance policy coverage.
+Public adjusters are independent experts dedicated to maximizing your insurance policy claim.

 Adjusters are specifically hired for situations just like this: if your insurance company seems to be trying to take advantage of you, or weasel their way out of compensation, then you need to hire a public adjuster to stand up for yourself.

 A good adjuster can help you boost your coverage by thousands of dollars.
 They can spot ambiguities in your insurance plan and hold your insurance company accountable.
-Hire the best Texas public adjuster in your area today by contacting ClaimsMate.
+Hire the best public adjuster in your area today by contacting ClaimsMate.